danvaida/graylog-ansible-role/README.md

         /bin/bash -xec "bash -x run-tests.sh"
     $ docker ps -a
     $ docker stop $DOCKER_CONTAINER_ID

-For Trusty, just replace `wheezy` with `trusty` in the above commands.

 Example for CentOS 7 and Ubuntu Xenial: